Skip to main content

 Autumn

-Autumn is one of Styria’s strongest seasons for food, wine routes, countryside scenery, photography, comfortable walking, and slower regional travel.
+Autumn is one of Styria’s strongest seasons for food, wine routes, photography, comfortable walking and slower regional travel.

 Winter

-Winter can suit travellers who want Graz culture, museums, cosy restaurants, thermal spa stays, wellness hotels, and quieter countryside breaks.
+Winter can suit travellers who want Graz culture, museums, cosy restaurants, thermal spa stays and quieter countryside breaks, although shorter daylight can affect some rural routing plans.

 Suggested Styria trip ideas